-6. Statement Of Work
+6. Statement of Work

-6.1.
-Contract Oversight
+6.1 Contract Oversight

-The selected Offeror will report to a technical assistance manager within the BEE Team.
-The technical assistance manager will review contract deliverables and invoices and give direction to the selected Offeror in the performance of their work.
-Additional contractual oversight and final approval of deliverables will be provided by the BEE Team Leader.
+The selected Offeror will report to the Access to Finance Technical Assistance Manager/Advisor, who will review contract deliverables and invoices and give direction to the selected Offeror in the performance of its work.
+Additional contractual oversight and final approval of deliverables will be provided by the Market Linkages Team Leader.

-6.2.
-Activities
+6.2 Activities

-The selected Offeror is expected to undertake the following tasks:
+The selected Offeror is expected to undertake the following tasks, which will be completed in collaboration with the USAID LinkSME project and AED: